 |Band F||Two Services / Masses, choir & weekday rehearsal||€9,113*|

-The amounts above are the minimum suggested remuneration in 2019 for trained and competent church musicians who are appointed to church positions and who undertake regular in-service training from time to time.
+The amounts above are the minimum suggested remuneration in 2020 for trained and competent church musicians who are appointed to church positions and who undertake in-service training from time to time.
 Higher rates will usually be appropriate for musicians who earn their living primarily by performing / teaching music.
 Factors such as level of qualifications, length of service, responsibility for a junior choir and the amount of administrative work involved should also be taken into consideration.

 When organ music is required at weddings and funerals, the appointed organist should be given first refusal and, if available, is entitled to receive the appropriate fee when the marriage couple / family wish to engage a different organist.
 The implementation of this principle requires flexibility.
 It is recommended that each church should have a clear policy, agreed in advance between clergy and musician.

 The minimum suggested fee for a wedding is €240 plus, where appropriate, travel expenses, and should be higher when the musician is required for a rehearsal or when it is necessary to buy or learn music..

 The minimum suggested fee for a funeral is €140 for one service plus, where appropriate, travel expenses.

 (b) The above rates should be reviewed annually by reference to pay inflation and national pay agreements.

 (c) Church musicians should be given at least four Sundays leave each year, the parish paying the deputy.
 The responsibility for finding a deputy should be primarily that of the musician.

 (d) Musicians should be allowed two Sundays sick leave in any one year, for which period the parish will meet the cost of a deputy.

 (e) Additional payment should be made for duties over and above those set out in the contract.